srinivasvadde/videos/README.md

-### Initialize and Run RBT SDK
+### Initialize SDK

-To run ONMO Dialer SDK, You must initialize RTSDKClient with proper values as mentioned below.
+To use ONMO Dialer SDK exposed methods you need initialize SDK with proper values as mentioned below.
 Add the following lines to initialize and run SDK:

 ```yml